 We envision a community that values and supports the permanent protection of the Livermore Valley region's open spaces and agricultural lands and the sustainability of its wine industry, understanding that these are among our most precious resources.

 Friends of the Vineyards was founded in 1981, originally as “Save the Vineyards,” in an effort to stop development from taking over and pushing out our local vineyards and wineries.
-We are active participants in the founding of the South Livermore Valley Area Plan (SLVAP, a specific Alameda County plan for our area) and County Measure ‘D’ which ensures the preservation and enlargement of the vineyard/winery area and limits development outside of city boundaries.
-Friends of the Vineyards supports Tri-Valley Conservancy, founded under SLVAP.
-Because we are one of the stakeholders, we appoint one of the Conservancy’s board members.
-The conservancy holds conservation easements on vineyard land, thus preserving them against future development in perpetuity– one of our major goals.
-We look for further preservation and extension of the vineyards and other agricultural uses and open spaces.
+We were active participants in the founding of the South Livermore Valley Area Plan (SLVAP, a specific Alameda County plan for our area) and County Measure ‘D’ which ensures the preservation and enlargement of the vineyard/winery area and limits development outside of city boundaries.
+Friends of Open Space and Vineyards supports Tri-Valley Conservancy (TVC), founded under SLVAP.
+Because we are one of the stakeholders, we appoint one of the TVC’s board members.
+The TCV holds conservation easements on vineyard land, thus preserving them against future development in perpetuity– one of our major goals.
+We look for further preservation and extension of the vineyards, other agricultural uses and open spaces.

 The FOV Board is pleased with the South Livermore Plan & Tri-Valley Conservancy's stewardship of the land through conservation easements.